Position

 Responsibilities:

-• Develop and implement personalized health and wellness plans for clients based on their individual needs and goals.
+• Develop personalized health and wellness plans for clients based on their individual needs and goals.

-• Conduct assessments and evaluations to identify clients' health risks and areas for improvement.
+• Conduct assessments to evaluate clients' current health status and identify areas for improvement.

-• Provide education and support on topics such as nutrition, exercise, stress management, and sleep hygiene.
+• Educate clients on nutrition, exercise, stress management, and other health-related topics.

-• Track and monitor clients' progress and adjust plans as needed to ensure continued improvement.
+• Track and document clients' progress and adjust plans as needed.

 Qualifications